 A mellow yet intriguing fusion of both Districts 1 and 3, Hotel Des Arts Saigon M Gallery offers luxury in a relaxed atmosphere.
 The accommodation is a sight to behold that exudes elegance, you’d even mistake it for an art gallery.
 Just being a short walk away from cities’ countless bars, restaurants, and landmarks, this is a sanctuary you’d want to retreat to after a long day of binge eating and nightlife.
 Are you ready to relax on one of the best rooftop pools in the city and catch a glimpse of the sunset view of Bitexco while sipping on a cocktail?

 Address: 76 – 78 Nguyen Thi Minh Khai Street, Ward 6, District 3, HCMC.

 Serviced Apartment in District 3

 Best Accommodation on Ngo Thoi Nhiem Street

-Boasting modernized amenities including a 20-meter pool, 24-hour gym, steam room, and 217 stylish well-furnished apartments, SILA Urban Living has taken their tagline “Lifestyle Meets Harmony” on a different level.
-Perfect for short business trips and well suited for long term stays, this apartment-hotel has everything a traveler could ask for without sacrificing your comfort.
+Boasting modernized amenities including a 20-meter pool, 24-hour gym, steam room, and 217 stylish well-furnished apartments, SILA Urban Living has taken its tagline “Lifestyle Meets Harmony” to a different level.
+Perfect for short business trips and well suited for long-term stays, this apartment hotel has everything a traveler could ask for without sacrificing your comfort.
 The “Old Saigon” ambiance is prevalent due to the colonial architecture of local shops and some of the city’s iconic landmarks that are just a walking distance away from the hotel.
 Blending convenience and luxury, SILA Urban Living will leave you with an impression of a vibrant and traditional Saigon life with a modern twist!

 Address: 21 Ngo Thoi Nhiem Street, Ward 6, District 3, HCMC.